idbrii/daveconfig/vim.md

 autoload
 ========

 Use autoload (to reduce load times).
 Don't bother with "lazy loading" plugin managers.
-Just read the help for autoload and if plugins that don't need to be loaded on start are slow (using startuptime), then file a bug.
+Just read the help for autoload and if plugins that don't need to be loaded on start are slow (using `--startuptime`), then file a bug.

 [ref](http://www.reddit.com/r/vim/comments/2ukm62/script_roundup_enabler_vimstay/coaect8)